googlefonts/googlefonts.github.io/python.md

 name = "mypackage"
 description = "Some clever fonts thing"

-# Packages should have a README.md, which should be used for the pypi
+# Packages should have a README.md, which should be used for the PyPI
 # long description.
 readme = "README.md"